thread-speaker/NeighborhoodToolShed/README.md

 Loads angular, angular-route, bootstrap (.css & .js), and jquery from CDN (we may want to install the packages to our app natively later)

-Angular-route is configured for single page navigation intelligently through angular
+Angular-route is configured for single page navigation intelligently through angular.
+Right now it only has 3 pages: Home, Page1, Page2.
+If you want to modify any of those pages, just modify the .html file for the corresponding page inside the /web/pages/ directory.

 Navbar is implemented in a basic sense.
 The navBar is already responsive between desktop and mobile.
 Try shrinking it to see the layout change.
 NavBar is styled using the sandstone theme from <a href="http://bootswatch.com/">bootswatch</a>